Emigration from Malta: Twentieth century

 Malta experienced significant emigration as a result of the collapse of a construction boom in 1907 and after World War II, when the birth rate increased significantly, but in the twentieth century most emigrants went to destinations in the New World, particularly the United States and Australia.

-There was heavy migration from Malta in the early 20th century, and again after World War II until the early 1980s; however the destinations of choice during this period tended to be more distant, English-speaking countries rather than the traditional, Mediterranean littoral.
+There was heavy migration from Malta in the early 20th century and again after World War II until the early 1980s; however the destinations of choice during this period tended to be more distant, English-speaking countries rather than the traditional, Mediterranean littoral.
 Over 10,000 Maltese settled in Australia, Canada, the United Kingdom and the United States between 1918 and 1920, followed by another 90,000 – or 30 percent of the population of Malta – between 1948 and 1967.
 By 1996, the net emigration from Malta during the 20th century exceeded 120,000, or 33.5% of the population of Malta.

+From 1919 to the 1920s, British colonial authorities in Malta spoke favourably about Maltese emigration to Palestine, specifically to Haifa, Jerusalem and the area around Mount Carmel.
+These efforts were supported by Governor of Malta Lord Methuen, Admiral Somerset Gough-Calthorpe and English Catholic Archbishop Francis Bourne, but the idea was ultimately unsuccessful as the British offered no financial incentives, support for the project in Malta was limited and emigration to Palestine was increasingly dominated by Zionism.

 After World War II, Malta's Emigration Department would assist emigrants with the cost of their travel.
 Between 1948 and 1967, 30 per cent of the population emigrated.
 Between 1946 and the late 1970s, over 140,000 people left Malta on the assisted passage scheme, with 57.6 per cent migrating to Australia, 22 per cent to the United Kingdom, 13 per cent to Canada and 7 per cent to the United States.
 (See also Maltese Australians; Maltese people in the United Kingdom; Maltese in France; and Maltese in Greece).

 Emigration dropped dramatically after the mid-1970's and has since ceased to be a social phenomenon of significance.
-Familiarity with the English language assisted Maltese migrants to assimilate in the host countries, and the incidence of intermarriage with local foreigners is reputedly higher among Maltese emigrants than other ethnic communities.
-Extensive interaction between Maltese emigrants in Australia, Canada, the United Kingdom and the United States, and their relatives in Malta, has brought Maltese culture closer to the English speaking world.
-Many Maltese emigrants and second generation Maltese Australians, Maltese Americans and Maltese Canadians returned to their homeland in the 1990s, and recent years have seen an increase in the number of foreign expatriates moving to Malta, especially British retirees.
+Familiarity with the English language assisted Maltese migrants to assimilate in the host countries and the incidence of intermarriage with local foreigners is reputedly higher among Maltese emigrants than other ethnic communities.
+Extensive interaction between Maltese emigrants in Australia, Canada, the United Kingdom and the United States and their relatives in Malta, has brought Maltese culture closer to the English speaking world.
+Many Maltese emigrants and second generation Maltese Australians, Maltese Americans and Maltese Canadians returned to their homeland in the 1990s and recent years have seen an increase in the number of foreign expatriates moving to Malta, especially British retirees.

 In 1995, a section of Toronto's Junction neighborhood was given the name "Malta Village" in recognition of the strong Maltese community that remains to this day.
 It is believed to be the largest Maltese community in North America.